Hotel in Italy

 Step 3: Select the Accommodation Type

 We favor hotels for one- or two-night stays and self-catering apartments or house rentals for longer stays.
-Hotels are great in big cities when you wish to take advantage of in-house restaurants and bars and want access to the services of the front desk staff.
+Hotels are great in big cities when you want to take advantage of in-house restaurants and bars and access the services of the front desk staff.

 When we drive into a city, we choose hotels that either include parking garages or offer valet parking so we don’t need to search for a spot on the street.